akutz/go-interface-values/docs/04-missing-mallocs/04-what.md

 * non-zero, numeric values between and including 0-255 for types:
     * `int`, `int8`, `int16`, `int32`, `int64`
     * `uint`, `uint8`, `uint16`, `uint32`, `iint64`
+    * ~~`float32`, `float64`~~

+        ---

+        It is unclear to me why the types `float32` and `float64` are not subject to this optimization, but tests show they are not.
+The functions `convT32` and `convT64` are used for these types when storing values in interfaces, and those functions have the optimization logic.

+        I intend to raise this in Gopher Slack and with a GitHub issue, and I will link those here.

+        ---

 * zero values for `struct{a T}` where `T` is:
     * `int`, `int16`, `int32`, `int64`
     * `uint`, `uint16`, `uint32`, `uint64`